Where to get the best exchange rates in Phuket?

 2. Exchanging at the Airport on Arrival

-In Thailand, changing at the airport is not as bad as in other countries we tried.
+In Thailand, changing at the airport is not as bad as in other countries weโve tried.
 If you are on a budget, only change what you need for the taxi and a bit of extra cash until you reach the best option: changing in the streets.
-You will easily spot exchange counters as you arrive.
+You will easily spot the exchange counters as you arrive.

 3. ATMs (at the airport or anywhere in Phuket)

 A small word of advice based on our own experience and almost every expat we know: contrary to most countries, when withdrawing from a Thai ATM, your money will come first, and then your card will be ejected AFTER!
 After a few beers and with friends having fun at the bar next door, a lot of ATM cards have been forgotten this way!
-Also always make sure no one is watching over your shoulder while you are entering your pin code, especially on Bangla Road where travellers are a little careless.
+Also, always make sure no one is watching over your shoulder while you are entering your PIN code, especially on Bangla Road, where travellers are a little careless.

 4. Official Street Money Changers (Banks)